Updated on 9/25/2023 with information from American Express regarding usage issues for Amex gift cards

 2. Add your gift card as a payment method on Amazon

-3. Swap your Mastercard, Visa or Amex gift card for an Amazon gift card
+3. Swap your Mastercard, Visa, or Amex gift card for an Amazon gift card

-At this point, you could start using your Mastercard, Visa or for purchases on Amazon.
+At this point, you could start using your Mastercard, Visa, or Amex for purchases on Amazon.
 The problem is, though, that Amazon doesn’t let you divide purchases among multiple cards.
 So if you have a $30 gift card, you can’t make purchases for more than $30.
 And if you make a purchase for less, you’ll be stuck with a small remaining balance that is even more difficult to use.

-The trick to get around this is to use your Mastercard, Visa or Amex gift card to buy an Amazon gift card.
+The trick to get around this is to use your Mastercard, Visa, or Amex gift card to buy an Amazon gift card.
 With Amazon gift cards, the full amount can be credited to your purchase, and any additional funds required can be paid with your regular credit card.

-Assuming you properly registered your card and entered in the correct balance amount, the transaction should go through and you will see the full amount reflected in your Amazon Gift Card Balance.
+Assuming you properly registered your card and entered the correct balance amount, the transaction should go through, and you will see the full amount reflected in your Amazon Gift Card Balance.
 Now, you're all set, and when you make a purchase, your gift card balance will be applied automatically until it’s gone.
 Try it for yourself.